brucemack/brucemack.github.io/_posts/2025-12-06-asl-authentication.md

 to the called node.
 * The called node signs the nonce with its private key and sends the signature back in an AUTHREP response.
-* The caller node validates the signature returned node using the called node's public key found in DNS.
+* The caller node validates the signature returned using the called node's public key found in DNS.
 * Similarly, the called node creates a nonce and sends it to the caller node in an AUTHREQ challenge.
 * The caller node signs the nonce with its private key and sends the signature back in an AUTHREP